Ultimate Guide to Selling a Property in New South Wales

 Settlement of a NSW property sale

-If your agent gathers significant interest and you start receiving offers in your desired price range, you might be willing to settle and close off the transaction.
+If your agent generates significant interest and you start receiving offers in your desired price range, you may be ready to accept and finalise the sale.

 Private treaty

 Your agent passes on all offers made for your home as quickly as possible and you can accept or reject these.
-Your agent can also negotiate on your behalf until a price is reached that you are both happy with.
+Your agent can also negotiate on your behalf until a you and the buyer have come to a mutually acceptable price.
 Once you accept an offer, the buyer usually has five days in which they can back out of the transaction.
 A 10 per cent deposit is paid to you upon exchange of contracts.

 Auction